JBShady/COD5-Remastered/README.md

 ## Nacht Der Untoten
 * Added "mission intro" in the bottom left corner to include storyline accurate info.
 * Added new musical Easter Egg that plays "Undone" by shooting all 31 red barrels
-* KZMB radio now pauses when playing the main Easter Egg song
+* KZMB radio now pauses when playing the main Easter Egg song or game over intermission music
-* Removed Scoped Kar98k from the box so that the cabinet is now actually unique and useful while still being a "troll" that does not tell you what you are purchasing
 * Using audio from campaign, added an entire set of new voicelines based off of the style of the other maps (headshots, kills, power-ups, weapons, surrounded, downed, etc.).
 * 4 characters with around 100 lines each spread out through about 30 categories, including new categories and interactions not seen on other maps.
+* Removed Scoped Kar98k from the box so that the cabinet is actually unique and useful while still being a "troll" that does not tell you what you are purchasing
+* Added Satchel Charges into a "searchable" mysterious crate akin to the Sniper Cabinet with a working trigger, animation, and custom model.
 * Instead of randomizing the player models for each character, each Player (1, 2, 3, 4) always has a consistent and unique player model/face/gear.
 * Replaced camoflauged Pacific-theater helmets with regular bare metal helmets
 * Zombies can now use updated animations from future maps for traversing, crawling, attacking, hitting through barriers, walking, running, etc. (The Nacht-unique "sprint" crawler is still present)
 * The exception remains that zombies on this map are still "slower," with custom balanced hit animations where they are more likely to stop before hitting.
 * Reorganized zombie vocals to have more consistency between ambient, attack, and sprint categories with less repitition.
 * Added very quiet and rare behind vocals, with instead the more common indicator of being snuck up on is the character begins nervously breathing
-* Added a new type of "super sprinter" that comes after round 10, toggleable in Game Options.
+* Added a new rare type of "super sprinter" that comes after round 10, toggleable in Game Options.
 * Replaced the existing grey uniform zombie variant texture with an SS camouflage texture, which fits better with the battlefield atmosphere of the map.

 ## Verrückt
-* Renamed map from Zombie Verrückt to just Verrückt, also similar to how it was named in future Call of Duty titles
+* Renamed map from Zombie Verrückt to just Verrückt, similar to how it was named in future Call of Duty titles
 * On co-op low rounds, the zombie spawning formula still has a separate calculation that spawns more zombies than normal to account for the players being split up and ensuring both sides of the spawn face enough of a threat
 * On this map, the team of Marines now uses camouflage raider gear to reference how they were supposed to be a recon team in the storyline.
 First person viewmodel also reflects this, and this also helps differentiate the two different Marine crews.
 * Instead of randomizing the player models for each character, each Player (1, 2, 3, 4) always has a consistent and unique player model/face/gear.
 * Added the Nacht "sprint" crawler animation to bridge the consistency between the first two maps.
 * Added a second new type of "super sprinter" that comes after round 10, toggleable in Game Options.
 * Added rare co-op voiceover Easter Egg when player 4 turns on the power
-* Removed code that changed the vision file when going under the power room
 * Fixed the Bouncing Betty model sometimes moving in the wrong direction when purchasing off the wall
-* Rewrote voiceover scripting to use improved code from later DLCs that reduced the repetiveness of how lines are played
+* Rewrote voiceover scripting to use improved code from later DLCs that reduced the repetiveness of how lines are selected
 * Reorganized voiceover categories to be less repetitive and more consistent, and also added new categories for powerups, perks, Teddy Bear (cut), and downed lines (cut).
 * Added generic pain voiceover to allign with the other three modded maps.
 * Fixed vision file changing when going downstairs in the power room